Why is it that just before my birthday, the

 Penelope and cheer when she only needs brake pads instead of a total overhaul

 of the brake system.
-Friends encourage
+True friends encourage

 solid behavior (saving up and paying cash for a new car) rather than damaging